osmosis-labs/osmosis/x/cosmwasmpool/README.md

 The reason why this needs to be sudo endpoint, which can only be called by the chain itself, is that the chain can provide correct information about `swap_fee`, which can be deviated from contract defined `swap_fee` in multihop scenario.

+`swap_fee` in this context is intended to be fee that is collected by liquidity providers.
+If the contract provider wants to collect fee for itself, it should implement its own fee collection mechanism.

 And because sudo message can't attach funds like execute message, chain-side is required to perform sending token to the contract and ensure that `token_in` and `token_in_max_amount` is exactly the same amount of token that gets sent to the contract.